alchira/vendor-template/README.md

-# 📝 Xtatix Vendor Template
+# 📝 Alchira Vendor Template

 This repository is the official template for creating and maintaining vendor-prefix data sets.
-All data produced here is designed for integration into the core xtatix-vendors project.
+All data produced here is designed for integration into the core alchira-vendors project.

 ## 🚀 Getting Started

 To ensure your contributions are correctly formatted and easily integrated:

-- Review the README in the [xtatixone/vendor-sources](https://github.com/xtatixone/vendor-sources) repository before cloning or submitting any data.
+- Review the README in the [alchira/vendor-sources](https://github.com/alchira/vendor-sources) repository before cloning or submitting any data.

 ## 🤝 Contributing